saraholiviawu/step/README.md

 # Google Student Training in Engineering Program

-This repo contains the Sarah's portfolio and STEP projects.
+This repo contains Sarah's portfolio and STEP projects.

 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.